nesfit/IW5/Lectures/Lecture_01/PITCHME.md

     * Used to *impart a scope*
   * Semicolon `;`
     * Delimits statements
-    * Statement can be written over multiple lines.
+    * Statement can be written in multiple lines.
     ```C#
     Console.WriteLine
       (1 + 2 + 3 + 4 + 5 + 6 + 7 + 8 + 9 + 10);